hasundue/flash/README.md

 ![ci](https://github.com/hasundue/flash/actions/workflows/ci.yml/badge.svg)
 [![codecov](https://codecov.io/gh/hasundue/flash/branch/main/graph/badge.svg?token=DRMQQ7ICNB)](https://codecov.io/gh/hasundue/flash)

-Flash is a resource-oriented web framework in TypeScript, particularly optimized for building microservices on serverless platforms with Deno.
+Flash is a resource-oriented abstraction layer for Hono, with a flavor of functional programming paradigm.

 > **Warning**\
 > Flash is still an alpha version.
 Do not use it for any practical use yet,